 Risk and Uncertainty Analysis.

-The electric utility shall describe and document a comprehensive assessment of the risks and uncertainties associated with each alternative resource plan.
+The electric utility shall identify a comprehensive list of the risks and uncertainties associated with each alternative resource plan.
 The

 electric utility’s analysis shall evaluate the potential variability in cost, performance, and reliability outcomes arising from critical uncertain factors, and determine the robustness and flexibility of each alternative resource plan across a range of plausible outcomes.

-The electric utility shall justify, describe and document the methodology used to conduct its risk and uncertainty analysis.
+The electric utility shall justify and describe the methodology used to conduct its risk and uncertainty analysis.

 The electric utility’s justification shall include a clear explanation of the selected analytical framework, modeling tools, probability techniques, and data sources used to evaluate risk.